mathjax/MathJax-test/web/docs/source/components.rst

 The **task handler** is a server that maintains a list of tasks.
-It can receive instructions to add new tasks, run tasks etc It stores information on each task, such that
+It can receive instructions to add new tasks, run tasks etc It stores information on each task, such as
 :ref:`configuration options <test-runner-config>` to use.
 When the task handler runs a task, it creates a new :ref:`test runner <test-runner>` process and communicates with it to stay informed of the testing instance status and